pandas DataFrames

 Index(['genotype', 'celltype', 'replicate'], dtype='str')

 Now that we know the row and column names, we can use them to subset our data.
-To access specific elements of a DataFrame using label-based indexing, we can use the loc method, which stands for “location”.
+We can use the loc method (which stands for “location”) to access specific elements of a DataFrame using label-based indexing.
 This method allows us to access rows and columns by their labels.
-For example, to extract the first three samples, we can use the following code:
+For example, we can extract the first three samples by using the following code:

 # Extract the first three samples for the celltype column